 Overview

 The world’s cities are changing.
 New technologies, business models, and global sustainability goals are transforming our cities and how we move.
-Today’s urban planners and transport engineers face an array of challenges and are needed to take advantage of such transformations to help create urban environments that consume fewer resources, contribute less to climate change, and support more liveable and healthy neighbourhoods.
-Addressing such challenges requires embracing complexity and competence beyond the traditional urban planning and civil engineering disciplines, including entrepreneurial skills to steer innovations into practice.
-The Sustainable Urban Mobility Transitions programme provides such experience, preparing students to become the next urban innovators and leaders in urban mobility.
+Today’s urban planners and transport engineers face an array of challenges, necessitating the ability to create urban environments that consume fewer resources, contribute less to climate change, and support more liveable and healthy neighbourhoods.

 Who can apply?